ddombrov/MancalaAndAyoGame/README.md

 ## Development History

-I had done all changes to GP3 instead of GP4 until I realized at 5am.
+I had done all changes to GP3 instead of GP4 until I realized and started pushing to GP4 repo.

 ## Acknowledgments